devintel-lab/docs/bounding_boxes/maskrcnn.md

         - ```NUM_CLASSES``` - should be the number of distinct object classes in your dataset + 1.
 So if you have 10 objects, ```NUM_CLASSES``` should be 11.
         - ```DATASETS``` - should be the names of the entries you added to the ```paths_catalog.py``` file in step 3 for your new dataset.
 If this was the exp15 multipot training dataset from the example in step 3, then the name you would add here would be ```"home_15_train_multipot"```
         - ```OUTPUT_DIR``` - this is where maskrcnn will save checkpoints and detections
+1. Create a new pretrained backbone for this new dataset.
+    - Rather than training the backbone from scratch, we use a pretrained detectron backbone.
+Before we can use it though, we need to trim it using the [```trim_detectron_model.py```](https://github.com/devintel-lab/maskrcnn-benchmark/blob/master/tools/trim_detectron_model.py) script.
+Run the script with the following argument:
+        - ```
+            python trim_detectron_model.py --save_path ./pretrained_models/timmed_model.pth --cfg PATH_TO_CONFIG_FILE```
+        - this will output a new pretrained model at the path specified by the --save_path argument.
+You must then add the path to this pretrained model to the config file, editing the ```MODEL.WEIGHT``` field in the config.

 ## Run Training